Youssef-Beltagy/computer-vision/image_transformations/README.md

 This program transforms an input image using six parameters which map to a 2X3 transformation matrix.
 It is similar to OpenCV's (`wrapAffine`)[https://docs.opencv.org/4.5.3/d4/d61/tutorial_warp_affine.html] function.

-Give the following parameters `1.5 1.5 20.0 40.0 20.0 0.5`, which correspond to the following variables:
+Given the following parameters `1.5 1.5 20.0 40.0 20.0 0.5`, which correspond to the following variables:

 ```c++
 double colS; // scale of the cols